Yamato-Security/takajo/README.md

 ## Features

 - Written in Nim so it is very easy to program, memory safe, almost as fast as native C code and works as a single standalone binary on any OS.
 - `list-undetected-evtx-files`: List up all of the `.evtx` files that Hayabusa didn't have a detection rule for.
+This is meant to be used on sample evtx files that all contain evidence of malicious activity such as the sample evtx files in the [hayabusa-sample-evtx](https://github.com/Yamato-Security/hayabusa-evtx) repository.
 - `list-unused-rules`: List up all of the `.yml` detection rules that were not used.
+This is useful for finding out which rules are currently not proven to work and that need sample evtx files.

 ## Planned features